vogt4nick/datascience-wiki/frequently-asked-questions.md

 # Frequently Asked Questions

 Questions are briefly answered and followed by a curated list of relevant threads and answers.
-The curated resources are sometimes annotated for clarity.
+The curated resources are sometimes annotated for clarity. __Resources are free__ unless otherwise stated.

 This page is organized around four milestones shared by every practising data scientist: